n0vah917/dsc-phase-2-project-v2-3/README.md

 That being said, the model still revealed the key factors that have the highest effect on price.
 In the bottom half of the model summary seen below, the 'coef' column, aligning with each of the final variables, shows the numerical importance of the dependent price variable.

-As a note, when evaluating a theoretical price using the model, these coefficients represent how much Y increases with each 'unit' increase of a given X predictor variable.
+As a note, when evaluating a theoretical price using the model, these coefficients represent the percent increase in price Y with each 'unit' increase of a given X predictor variable.
 The Intercept value in the coefficient column shows the initial Baseline price estimated that each home has according to the model, stripped of its features.
-The resulting sum of all factors+intercepts should then be interpreted as the power that e (irrational number) is raised to, since we took the logarithmic value of the 'price' value in order to normalize the data.
+To convert this into a value of interpretation, e^(intercept value), done to inverse the initial log transformation to get a baseline price of.
+In this case, the baseline home value is $112,307.

 ## Recommendations/Conclusion